brutchley9/module-1-challenge/README.md

 # Code Refactor Challenge

 For this challenge, I will be optimizing a webpage for further accessiblity and efficiency.
-This was accomplished by accessing the source code HTML, locating "div" elements and refactoring them into semantic elements like "main", article", "aside", etc.
+This was accomplished by:

+<li>Accessing the source code HTML, locating "div" elements and refactoring them into semantic elements like "main", article", "aside", etc.</li>

+<li>Adding img attributes in the event that they are unable to load, and...

+<li>consolidating unnecessarily duplicated CSS elements

+Screenshot of webpage:

 ---